 Since the end of the previous financial year the company has paid insurance premiums in respect of Directors' and officers' liability and legal expenses insurance contracts.
 The Directors have not included details of the nature of the liabilities covered or the amount of the premium paid in respect of the Directors and officers and legal expenses insurance contracts as such disclosure is prohibited under the terms of the contract.
 The premiums were paid in respect of the following officers of the company and its controlled entities:

-HD Kennedy, RB Rushworth, EA Myers, JE Leach, ARF Maslin (prior to his resignation) and V Petrovic.
+JL Leach, HD Kennedy, RB Rushworth, EA Myers and V Petrovic.

 REMUNERATION REPORT (Audited)

 This report outlines the remuneration arrangements in place for Directors and Executives of Pancontinental Oil & Gas NL ("the company").

 Remuneration philosophy